54ac/list-picker/README.md

 ### What is this?

 This is an extremely simple tool for picking one or more elements from a list.
-Written in vanilla Javascript, based on [Athlon's boilerplate](https://github.com/WeAreAthlon/frontend-webpack-boilerplate).
+Written in vanilla Javascript.
 Mostly for personal use.

 ### What's the point?